• Skip to primary navigation

 Make-ahead freezer breakfast sandwiches

 3. Assembly time: Slice the English muffins in half and toast in a hot pan, cut-size down, until golden brown.
+You could toast them in a toaster too if you prefer.
 Add the cooked sausage patties, a round of egg and a slice of cheese.
 A few dashes of hot sauce would be delicious too.
 Wrap the sandwiches first in baking/parchment paper and then in foil before freezing in a freezer-proof container.

 4. How can I customize these further?
 The egg part of the breakfast sandwich is so customizable.
 To make a healthy breakfast sandwich you could add any sauteed veg at this point (peppers, spinach, onions and mushrooms all come to mind).
 You could also add herbs or spices to change the flavor up a little.